 Think you can’t do much in ‘Saigon’ with just 3 days on your hands?
 Think again!

 Ho Chi Minh City, or Saigon, as the locals prefer to call it, is fast shedding the vestiges of a colonial past and embracing the future with skyscrapers and modern shopping malls.
 Remnants of Chinese and French influences are still there if you know where to look.
 And the local coffee culture is still strong.
-Join us this month as we take you around the city in three days.
+Join us as we take you around the city in three days.

 For lunch, get out of your comfort zone and rub shoulders with locals on a low stool under a tree at The Lunch Lady for the best noodles in town.
 The lady serves different noodles every day and you just eat what’s dished out.
 After lunch, you may have time for Jade Emperor Pagoda, a Taoist temple built in 1909.